SergeoLacruz/inventree-zebra-plugin/README.md

 The image from pillow comes in greyscale.
 The plugin converts it ti pure BW because this gives a much better print result.
 The threshold between black and white can be adjusted here.

+### Darkness
+This is a value that influences the darkness of the print.
+Allowed values are 0 (white) to 30 (black).
+It is directly converted to a SD command in ZPL.
+If your black areas tend to blur out reduce the darkness.

 ### Width, Height
 These are values for the label width and height in mm.
 Please be aware that this is the size of the paper in the printer.
 The definition of the label in the css file has to fit to these values.